trickyriky/Project-Exchange/README.md

   8. a fee system for trades & withdrawals (making profit here is open to debate)
   9. paid voting system for the listing of coins, premines, ito ico will never reach this list.
   10. meet the team static webpage, with links to social media, maybe a facebook group we all frequent rather than individual profiles, not sure any other exchange has this so would be a good from marketting perspective.
-  11. Social media Presence for the exchange, maybe integrated with the front end.
+  11. Social media Presence for the exchange, maybe integrated with the front end.<br>

 preliminary terms of service to coin networks. <br>